suchitgour12/Car-Racing-Game/README.md

 # Car-Racing-Game
-It is a car racing game &amp; its concept is based on google chrome
+It is a car racing game &amp; its concept is based on google chrome.